HL7/davinci-crd/input/pagecontent/hooks.md

 *  The `Card.source` **SHOULD** be populated with an insurer name that the user and patient would recognize (i.e. the responsible insurer on the patient's insurance card) including in situations where coverage recommendations are being returned by a benefits manager or intermediary operating the CRD service on behalf of the payer.
 If an insurer is providing recommendations from another authority (e.g. a clinical society), the society's name and logo might be displayed, though usually only with the permission of that organization.

+    *  `Card.source.topic` **SHALL** be populated, and has an [extensible](http://www.hl7.org/fhir/terminologies.html#extensible) binding to the valueset <a href="ValueSet-cardType.html">CRD Card Types.</a> The rationale is to allow EHRs to potentially filter or track the usage of different types of cards.

 *  Users are busy.
 Time spent reading a payer-returned card is inevitably time not spent reviewing other information or interacting with the patient.
 If not useful or relevant, users will quickly learn to ignore - or even demand the disabling of - payer-provided alerts.
 Therefore, information must be delivered efficiently and be tuned to provide maximum relevance.
 Specifically:

     *  `Card.summary` **SHOULD** provide actionable information.
 "Coverage alert" would not be very helpful.
 "Drug not covered.
 Covered alternatives available" or "Prior authorization required" would be better.